Prabuddha-dev/CODSOFT/README.md

 - **Object-Oriented Design:** Structured code for maintainability and scalability
 - **User Experience Design:** Developed intuitive and visually appealing interfaces
 - **Exception Handling:** Managed errors and edge cases gracefully
+- **Version Control: Gained proficiency in using Git and GitHub for project management.

 ---